Portsmouth Cubs: 1941 to 1947 Piedmont League World War II play: Chicago Cubs affiliate

 In the 1946 season, minor league baseball saw 46 leagues form following the conclusion of World War II.
 With the Piedmont League continuing play as a six-team Class B level league, the Portsmouth Cubs team finished in second place, while remaining as a Chicago Cubs minor league affiliate.
 Portsmouth ended the regular season with a 83–57 record, managed during the season by both Gene Hasson and Ace Parker.
 The Cubs finished 6.0 games behind the first place Roanoke Red Sox in the regular season standings and qualified for the four-team playoffs.
 The Cubs lost in first round of the playoffs, being swept by the eventual champion Newport News Dodgers team in four games in the best of seven series.
 Portsmouth player/manager Ace Parker won the Piedmont League batting title, hitting .331 on the season.
 Portsmouth's Paul Varner scored 133 runs to lead the league in that category.
 Following his baseball season with Portsmouth, Ace Parker played his final professional football season, playing quarterback for the football New York Yankees.

 (1936) Ace Parker.
 A Portsmouth native, Parker was a player/manager for the Cubs in 1946 and 1948, while also playing in the National Football League.
 Parked played for Portsmouth in 6 different seasons beginning in 1937 and won the 1946 Piedmont League batting title.
 Parker was inducted into the Pro Football Hall of Fame in 1972.

 Player/manager Ace Parker was a native of Portsmouth and was a two-sport athlete, also playing as a football quarterback.
 Parker played his final National Football League season with the New York Yankees in the fall of 1946 following his season with Portsmouth.
 Parker was named the Most Valuable Player of the NFL in 1940 and was inducted into the Pro Football Hall of Fame in 1972.
 Parker died in Portsmouth in 2013, at the age of 101.

 The 1947 season was the final season that Portsmouth played as a Chicago Cubs minor league affiliate and the Cubs team drew 154,026 for the season.
 Portsmouth ended the Piedmont League regular season in third place in the six-team Class B level league.
-The Cubs had a 69–71 regular season record, playing under retuning manager Gene Hasson, and finished 21.5 games behind the first place Roanoke Red Sox, who won their second consecutive league pennant.
+The Cubs had a 69–71 regular season record, playing under returning manager Gene Hasson, and finished 21.5 games behind the first place Roanoke Red Sox, who won their second consecutive league pennant.
 The Cubs lost in first round of the playoffs, being swept in four games by the Norfolk Tars.
 Roanoke defeated Norfolk in the final to win the league championship.
 Vern Shetler of Portsmouth hit 20 home runs to lead the Piedmont League.
 Shetler hit .291 with 116 RBI and a .870 OPS on the 1947 season, playing at age 28.